National Defense Strategy

 The National Defense Strategy (NDS) is produced by the United States Office of the Secretary of Defense (OSD) and is signed by the United States Secretary of Defense as the United States Department of Defense's (DoD) capstone strategic guidance.
-The NDS translates and refines the National Security Strategy (NSS) (produced by the U.S. President's staff and signed by the President) into broad military guidance for military planning, military strategy, force posturing, force constructs, force modernization, etc. It is expected to be produced every four years and to be generally publicly available.
+The NDS is required by law that mandates the secretary of defense to publish a "strategic framework" to address “priority missions of the Department of Defense” and the “assumed strategic environment.”
+It should “support the most recent National Security Strategy (NSS) report of the President."
+In theory, the NSS provides guidance for the DoD to outline military planning, military strategy, force posturing, force constructs, force modernization, etc. It is expected to be produced every four years, with an "unclassified summary" made available to the public.

 The NDS informs another related document, the National Military Strategy (NMS), (Note: " °Force employment addresses planning, force management, and decisionmaking to fulfill the defense objectives of the NDS. °Force development adapts functions, capabilities, and concepts to improve the current Joint Force. °Force design innovates to enable the Joint Force to do what it does differently to retain a competitive advantage against any adversary". as cited by) written by the Joint Chiefs of Staff and signed by its Chairman (CJCS).
 The NMS and NDS often agree, but since the CJCS's role is to give unfiltered military advice to the government, the NMS is also an opportunity for the CJCS to provide a contrary opinion, however rare.
 In any case, the NMS is a further refinement of the NDS to provide the U.S. military with more detailed guidance for theater campaign planning, modernization, force posturing, and force structure.

-Moreover, the NMS is often classified, while the NDS is generally not.
-According to a fact sheet from the Department of Defense the March 2022 version is classified, however an "unclassified NDS will be forthcoming".
+NMS is often classified, while the NDS is not.
+By law, the Secretary of Defense has to release an unclassified summary of the classified version of the NDS.